SamSepehri/Fotomatic/README.md

  Online webshop

  # Description
- This project was one of my projects in Codeacademy and I've created a fictional tea shop website on my own computer.
+ This project was one of my projects in Codeacademy and I've created a fictional product website on my own computer.

  # Tools